Istanbul Tanpınar Literature Festival

-ITEF - The Istanbul International Literature Festival establishes an annual forum for followers of Turkish and international literature.
-Authors, publishers, critics, translators, and members of the press from around the world will have the opportunity to meet, discuss and exchange ideas, and discover more about the rich literary voices coming out of Turkey today.

 Participating authors

 Attracting many important international literary figures, its six-day program, starting at the end of May, now features many events including panels, workshops and concerts.

 The festival is planning to include events for children and young people.

 2009

 The first festival was held from 31 October to 3 November 2009.
 With 32 countries taking part, the foreign participation accounted for 50 authors out of the total of 83.